ibm-ecosystem-engineering/watson-ai-ops-guide/700-configuring-logdna/readme.md

 ### URL_PART_1

-Update the URL, most there would be change only in the `eu-gb` part.
+Update the URL.
+Mostly there would be a change only in the `eu-gb` part.

 ```
 URL_PART_1="https://api.eu-gb.logging.cloud.ibm.com/v1/export?prefer=head&from="